James McParland: The Steunenberg assassination

 On January 22, the hungry prisoner was escorted into the warden's office and left alone with McParland.
 The two enjoyed a lavish meal followed by fine cigars.
 McParland threatened Orchard with immediate hanging, and said that he could avoid that fate only if he testified against leaders of the WFM.
 McParland allayed Orchard's skepticism by telling him about "Kelly the Bum", a confessed murderer who became a prosecution witness in the Molly Maguires cases.

 McParland claimed "Kelly" not only had received freedom as part of the deal, but he had been given "one thousand dollars to subsidize a new life abroad".
 McParland dismissed the possibility that Orchard would face charges in Colorado if allowed to go free in Idaho.
 McParland had offered a stark choice: an immediate visit to the gallows, or better treatment for the prisoner with the possibility of freedom, a possible financial reward, and the gratitude of the state of Idaho.
-Orchard was known to Charles Moyer, having once acted as his body guard on a trip from Denver to Telluride.
+Orchard was known to Charles Moyer, having once acted as his bodyguard on a trip from Denver to Telluride.
 Orchard had also met Bill Haywood.
 In 1899 Orchard was at the scene of the labor unrest in Coeur d'Alene when Steunenberg had severely punished the union miners for an act of violence.
 He chose to cooperate.
 Orchard was transferred from death row to a private bungalow in the prison yard.
 He was provided with special meals, new clothing, spending money, his favorite cigars, and a library of religious tracts.
 The current governor of Idaho stopped by to shake his hand and congratulate him on cooperating.

 McParland had Western Federation of Miners leaders Bill Haywood, Charles Moyer, and George Pettibone arrested in Colorado.
 In his book Roughneck, writer Peter Carlson wrote that the extradition papers falsely claimed that the three men had been present at Steunenberg's murder.
 Carlson described the arrest across state lines as a "kidnapping scheme."
 However, under Idaho law, conspirators were considered to be present at the scene of the crime.
 The extradition was done with the cooperation and involvement of the Colorado authorities, and was later upheld by the US Supreme Court, with one dissent.